Kuuuube/kanjigrid/README.md

 ## Known Issues

+Before troubleshooting your issue, restart Anki.
+Especially after updating addons, Anki can break if you do not restart.

 1. On Linux, some users have experienced issues with crashing when generating the grid.
 If this happens, try changing Anki to `Vulkan` or `Software` renderer.

     `Tools` > `Preferences` > `Appearance` > `Video driver` > `Vulkan` or `Software`